louismullie/temp-data/markdown_final/cb6449a9-b3ea-e60a-9aaf-a9bea91fee03.md

 ### Wilderness Medical Society practice guidelines for basic wound management in the austere environment: 2014 update [^03739a98].
 Wilderness & Environmental Medicine (2014).
 Medium credibility.

 Tetanus prophylaxis — clean and minor wounds vs all other wounds by immunization history is as follows: Unknown/less than a series of 3 doses — clean and minor wounds: Toxoid; all other wounds: Toxoid and tetanus immune globulin.
 3 or more — last within 5 years — clean and minor wounds: No prophylaxis; all other wounds: No prophylaxis.
 3 or more — last within 10 years — clean and minor wounds: No prophylaxis; all other wounds: Toxoid.
 3 or more — last > 10 years — clean and minor wounds: Toxoid; all other wounds: Toxoid and tetanus immune globulin.
-All immunocompromised patients should receive tetanus toxoid and immune globulin, 'All other wounds' include those contaminated with soil, feces, or saliva and include puncture wounds, avulsions, missile injuries, crush wounds, burns, and frostbite, and 'No toxoid administration should be given to an infant < 6 weeks of age'.
+All immunocompromised patients should receive tetanus toxoid and immune globulin, 'All other wounds' include those contaminated with soil, feces, or saliva and include puncture wounds, avulsions, missile injuries, crush wounds, burns, and frostbite, and 'No toxoid administration should be given to an infant < 6 weeks of age'.

 ---